 - Blog Subscriber Rate: when it comes to growing your blog, increasing your subscribers is critical.
 This is a great post for getting more engaged subscribers: 7 fresh ideas to get new subscribers for your blog; check it out!

 - CTA and Click Through Rates: wouldn’t it be awesome if you could pick the perfect CTA for every blog post that you create?
 HubSpot has some really great tips on how to do this, click here for the inside scoop.
 For your click through rates, take another look at those analytics to see which CTA’s earned you the most clicks.

 - Conversion Rates: How well does this content convert visitors into a known contact.
 There is always room for improvement.
 Strive to be at about 10% for your content.

 How is the Engagement with the Content?

 - Time Spent on your Site: how long are your visitors sticking around?
 Are people commenting, liking or sharing your post?

 - Bounce Rate: have you checked your analytics to determine if you are retaining visitors?
 Consider this example: if you have a 60% average bounce rate, this means that 60% of the people who visit your website leave after only viewing the page they landed on.
 Your goal is to improve that bounce rate.
 Are you providing valuable content?
 Do you link to other internal pages throughout your posts?
 Do you include related posts that direct visitors to other content?

 - Engagement on Social Media: are you seeing a significant amount of shares and mentions on your social media channels?
-It’s now super easy to keep tabs on who’s sharing your content with tools like SumoMe and PostReach.
+It’s now super easy to keep tabs on who’s sharing your content with a tool like SumoMe.

 We know we’ve given you a lot to think about, which is why we would now love to hear from you!
 Do you feel like your content marketing strategy is effective?
 Have you tried any of these tactics and found successful, measurable results?
 Anything else that you would add?
 Leave us a comment below, and let’s discuss!